 Interviewing special ops soldiers and elite athletes is interesting, but how is the general public supposed to compare?

 In their cinematic stories of struggle athletes like Dotsie Bausch and five-time formula one world champion, Lewis Hamilton, talk about the incredible gains they’ve achieved through plant-based dieting.

 With a backdrop of visionary scientists, the producers make their case for an explosive rise of plant-based eating.

 If only the research supported their claims.

-But hey — with a team of box office film executives backing the movie it’s no surprise it won at the Sundance Film Festival.
+But hey — with a team of box office film executives backing the movie it’s no surprise the Game Changers movie won at the Sundance Film Festival.

 Do your due diligence and choose a diet that works for your body.
 Yes, we sell keto products here at Perfect Keto, but that doesn’t mean strict ketosis is for everyone.
 Although a documentary on the keto diet might be an interesting one …